Alcester Street

 Yew Tree Community School

-At Yew Tree Community School, we use KAPOW as a motor for delivering an engaging, knowledge-rich and progressive curriculum for a range of foundation subjects: science, history, geography, art and design, design technology and music.
+At Yew Tree Community School, we use KAPOW as a motor for delivering an engaging, knowledge-rich and progressive curriculum for a range of foundation subjects: history, geography, art and design, design technology, music and computing.

 KAPOW develops pupils’ skills and knowledge throughout their time at Yew Tree, meaning that they are ready for their next step in education.
 It allows our pupils to build vital cultural capital through a wide range of experiences and develop a real love of learning in these discrete subjects.
 KAPOW’s sequencing means our learners re-visit learning so that it can be committed to long-term memory and build key schema between their learning.